KDE/totalreqall/README.md

 # TotalReqall
 A program for memorizing the Bible and other works.
 Written in C++ with Qt, KDE Frameworks, and the Sword library.

-## Usage
-Start the program and choose a book, chapter, and verse.
-If you want to familiarize yourself with the verse, click "Display verse".
-Otherwise, click "Memorize verse" to memorize it.
+Features:
+- Memorize one Bible verse or select multiple verses from the same chapter and book.
+- Create your own content to memorize.
+- Save items to memorize later.
+ Every time you select a verse or enter custom content and click "Memorize", that item will be saved automatically.
+- Split large items into smaller chunks for easier memorization.
+ Note that currently TotalReqall will only split content at line breaks.
+If double-spaced breaks exist, TotalReqall will split the content at the double-spaced break.
+Otherwise, the content will be split at single-spaced line breaks.
+There is no way to set what size of content should be split or how large of chunks it should be split into.
+The splitting feature can be disabled if so desired.
+Stay tuned for more development in this area.

 ## Installing
-You will need to install the Sword and cmark libraries, including the development files.
-Also, make sure that you have the KJV Sword module installed (failure to provide the KJV module will cause a segfault on Linux).
-Then build with cmake.
+You will need to install the Sword library, including the development files.
+Also, make sure that you have at least one Sword module installed (failure to provide a module may cause bad behavior).

+### Debian/Ubuntu
+`sudo apt install sword-devel sword-text-kjv # sword-text-kjv is the King James Version module for Sword`

+Build with cmake.

 ## Contributing
 All MRs will be reviewed, even if they are not accepted.
 Please run `clang-format -i *.cpp *.h` in the root of the repo before committing.